HemanthKumar9969/AuthApiProject/README.md

 ## Project Overview

-This project delivers a secure and robust Backend API built on ASP.NET Core Web API, designed to serve as the foundational authentication and authorization layer for modern applications.
-It meticulously handles critical user security processes, enabling clients to:
+This project is a secure and scalable ASP.NET Core Web API that provides foundational user authentication and authorization for modern applications.
+It supports:

-## Register new user accounts with encrypted credentials.
+1: User registration with encrypted credentials (using BCrypt)
-## Authenticate and log in, receiving a secure JSON Web Token (JWT) for subsequent interactions.
+2: JWT-based login for stateless authentication
-## Access protected resources by presenting a valid JWT, ensuring only authenticated users can interact with sensitive API endpoints.
+3: Access control to protected API endpoints via token validation

-The architecture emphasizes stateless authentication through JWTs, employs BCrypt for industry-standard password hashing, and integrates seamlessly with MS SQL Server for reliable data persistence via Entity Framework Core.
-Adhering to best practices, the API includes secure configuration management and clear, interactive documentation via Swagger UI, facilitating easy development and testing.
+Built with Entity Framework Core and MS SQL Server, it ensures robust data persistence.
+The API follows security best practices with centralized configuration and integrates Swagger UI for interactive API documentation and easy testing.

 ## Key Features
 🔐 Secure User Registration: Implements a robust registration process that includes password hashing with unique salts (using BCrypt) to protect user credentials against common attack vectors like rainbow tables and brute-force attempts.